robfig/glock/README.md

-GLock is a utility to lock dependencies to specific revisions, integrating with version control hooks to keep those revisions in sync across a team.
+GLock is a utility to lock dependencies to specific revisions, integrating with version control hooks to keep those revisions in sync across a team, without vendoring them (rewriting imports and checking them in with your source code).

 * GLOCKFILE - this file lists a Go import path and the revision it should be at
 * glock - a command line tool for saving and updating dependency versions

-Setup
+## Setup

 Here is how to get started with Glock.